SEIR-7-06/installfest/mac-dev-tools.md

 ## Homebrew

-__Note:  when copying the code snippets, please exclude the ($) as you paste and run the code into your terminal.
-The dollar sign ($) is simply an indicator of the user in examples.__
+__Note:  when copying the code snippets, please exclude the `$` as you paste and run the code into your terminal.
+The dollar sign `$` is simply an indicator of the logged-in user in examples.__

 <a href="http://brew.sh" target="_blank">Homebrew</a> is a *package manager* for OS X. We'll use it to quickly download and install other tools we need, or to update already installed tools.

 1. Open the Terminal application, and run `which brew` to check if you have Homebrew installed already.
 The `which` Terminal command shows where on your computer a program is installed.
 If it is installed, the Terminal will output a file path.
 If it is not installed, the Terminal won't output anything.

 2. **Only if you do not have Homebrew installed**, run the command below to install Homebrew.
-Wait while Homebrew is downloads and installs.
+Wait while Homebrew downloads and installs.

 	```bash
 	$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"